SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The obvious solutions to this are:
 1. Do whatever it takes to show up as early as possible or have someone there to get things going.
-2. **Start prep time even when you have only 2 or 3 people, even if you expect more people to come.
+2. **To start prep time even when you have only 2 or 3 people, even if you expect more people to come.
 This is okay because**
  + You can't always rely on the people who voted to arrive, and this could result in waiting unnecessarily for nobody.
 + Having extra prep time isn't much of a harm, at least people don't feel like they're sitting idle since they're doing all they can to come up with a case.
 + You can inform the juniors that they will be ironing, and can replace iron slots with other people if they show up.